swciitg/onestop_flutter/README.md

 ## How would you like to contribute to this Project?

 <li>Create a Developers Page for the app.
 Design can be accessed here. </li>
 <li>Create a Page for taking Mess performance reviews from the user.
-Design for the same can be accessed here</li>
+Design for the same can be accessed here [here](https://tinyurl.com/mr63ea2y)</li>
 <li>Create a Page for changing Mess Subscription from one Hostel to another.
 Design for the same can be accessed here.</li>
 <li>Display Time-Table on the app.
 Design and other details for the same can accessed here</li>
 <li>Create a Readme for this Repository</li>